Version 1.1 – 12/06/2018

 We take the necessary precautions to ensure that every layer involved in data transfer is secured by best-of-breed technologies.
 Our network is segmented/controlled using AWS security groups, VPCs, NACLs, and additional measures at the application level.
 Through in-depth network monitoring, we are able to detect anomalies and take a proactive approach to eliminating potential breaches.

 Only employees who require it are allowed to access production data.
 Role-based access control and 2FA is employed wherever possible and prudent.
 All access to production data is logged for auditing purposes.
+We review which accounts can access our systems and the permissions they have regularly.

 All data in transit is encrypted with TLS v1.2.
 All sensitive data at rest is encrypted with AES-256-GCM.
 Sensitive data is defined as data related to any users or the business.
 Non-sensitive data includes public flight information that is not linked to any user.